How to Come Down From a High

 These include:

 If you’re using weed medicinally, talk to your healthcare provider about the effects of weed and medication.
-Remember that some over-the-counter or prescription medications can interact with weed, affecting how you feel in the morning.
+Some over-the-counter or prescription drugs can interact negatively with weed, which can affect your well-being.

 These include: